Landau-Ginzburg/Calabi-Yau correspondence for quintic three-folds via symplectic transformations: Introduction

 The Fan--Jarvis--Ruan--Witten genus-zero invariants of the $W$-singularity (LG side)

 and the Gromov--Witten genus-zero invariants of the $W$-hypersurface (CY side)

 are intersection numbers defined (see \eqref{eq:FJRWinv} and \eqref{eq:GWinv}) for any $(a_1,\dots, a_n)\in \NN^n$ and for any entry of the state spaces of the two theories: $H_{\RW}=\oplus_\iii \phi_\iii \CC$ and $H_{\GW}=\oplus_\iii \fie_\iii \CC$.
 These two sets of numbers arise from two entirely different problems of enumerative geometry of curves.
 The definition of the Gromov--Witten invariants $\langle \quad \rangle ^{\GW}$ is well known: the essential ingredient is the moduli space of stable maps to the Calabi--Yau variety.
-The Fan--Jarvis--Ruan--Witten invariants $\langle \quad \rangle ^{\RW}$ have been recently introduced \cite{FJR1} and are based on a generalization of Witten's moduli space parametrizing $d$-spin curves: curves equipped with a line bundle $L$, which is an $d$th root of the canonical bundle\footnote{For marked curves we should rather refer to the log-canonical bundle obtained by twisting the canonical bundle at the markings.}: $L^{\otimes d}=\omega$.
-We can present this generalization as follows: for $W$ satisfying \eqref{eq:quasihomindices}, we endow the curve with $N$ line bundles $L_1, \dots, L_N$ which are $d$th roots of $\omega^{\otimes c_1},\dots, \omega^{\otimes c_N}$ (the line bundles satisfy further relations in terms of $W$, see Definition \ref{defn:Wcurve}).
+The Fan--Jarvis--Ruan--Witten invariants $\langle \quad \rangle ^{\RW}$ have been recently introduced \cite{FJR1} and are based on a generalization of Witten's moduli space parametrizing $d$-spin curves: curves equipped with a line bundle $L$, which is a $d$th root of the cotangent bundle\footnote{For marked curves we should rather refer to the log-canonical bundle obtained by twisting the dualizing sheaf at the markings.} (\emph{i.e.} $L^{\otimes d}=\omega$).
+The general moduli problem considered in \cite{FJR1} is as follows: for $W$ satisfying \eqref{eq:quasihomindices}, we endow the curve with $N$ line bundles $L_1, \dots, L_N$ which are $d$th roots of $\omega^{\otimes c_1},\dots, \omega^{\otimes c_N}$ (the line bundles satisfy further relations in terms of $W$; namely for each monomial $x_1^{m_1}\dots x_N^{m_N}$ of $W$ we require $L_1^{\otimes m_1}\otimes \dots\otimes L_N^{\otimes m_N}\cong \omega$).
+We specify this definition in Section \ref{sect:FJRW} in the case of the Fermat quintic polynomial.

 The two sets of invariants can be incorporated into the Fan--Jarvis--Ruan--Witten partition function and into the Gromov--Witten partition function, which, by standard techniques, can be reconstructed from the generating functions of the one-point descendants: the invariants with not more than one entry $\tau_a(\phi_\iii)$ and $\tau_a(\fie_\iii)$ having $a\ne0$: $\langle \tau_{0}(\phi_{\iii_1}),\dots,\tau_{0}(\phi_{\iii_{n-1}}), \tau_a(\phi_{\iii_{n}})\rangle^{\RW}$ and $\langle \tau_{0}(\fie_{\iii_1}),\dots,\tau_{0}(\fie_{\iii_{n-1}}), \tau_a(\fie_{\iii_{n}})\rangle^{\GW}.$ In other words, the two theories are determined by the $J$-functions